USD ($)

 ● The OSI model, in particular, provides a clear framework for learning and understanding how data flows through a network..

-Networking Layers in the Age of Cloud, AI, and 5G
+Layers of Computer Network in the Age of Cloud, AI, and 5G

 Networking layers are powering today’s most advanced technologies.
 Here’s how: